Rounding up my curated picks for the best day trips from Charlotte

 35 minutes from Charlotte

 Rock Hill, South Carolina, is the most populous city in York County, and the fourth most populous city in the Charlotte metro area – yet it maintains a classic downtown atmosphere with local retail, restaurants, and other businesses lining the sidewalks.
 The Mercantile is a popular stop with visitors for a reason – this modern-day general store offers local goods, sustainable clothing, a flower bar, and a coffee shop all under one roof.
 Art and design enthusiasts will have a heyday picking through the selection of curated art and furniture at The Hickory Post.
-And my beer lovers (hi!), will appreciate having four breweries in the downtown vicinity.
+And my fellow beer lovers (hi!), will appreciate having four breweries in the downtown vicinity.
 Throughout it all, the city feels youthful, thanks surely to the students attending Rock Hill’s Winthrop University.

 Need a little more excitement in your life?
 The Catawba River snakes through the city, offering paddlers the chance to explore the area from a unique vantage point.
 If you time your visit for April, you just might get the chance to experience the Come-See-Me Festival, Rock Hill’s annual salute to spring.
 And if not?
 A stroll through Glencairn Garden is just what Mother Nature ordered.